sparky2708/katacoda-scenarios/docker-learn/setup_image.md

 Let's edit the Dockerfile to what you would like your image to contain:

 `emacs Dockerfile`{{execute}}

-(X-s saves, X-c quits without saving)
+(ctrl-X-s saves, ctrl-X-c quits [prompts if needs to be saved)